openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

 When a branch instruction is resolved by the EXECUTE, the relative information is stored in the Branch History Table.

+The information is stored in a 1024 entry table.

 The Branch History table is a two-bit saturation counter that takes the virtual address of the current fetched instruction by the CACHE.
 It states whether the current branch request should be taken or not.
 The two bit counter is updated by the successive execution of the current instructions as shown in the following figure.
-The BHT is not updated if processor is in debug mode.

 .. figure:: ../images/bht.png
    :name: BHT saturation